Beijzum/beijzum.github.io/docs/Uploading to GitHub.md

 ## Adding Code to Git

-This section focuses on adding your newly created game into version control.
+This section focuses on adding your newly created game into version control using the :octicons-terminal-24: terminal.

 2. Stage file in the terminal by _typing_ the following: